WHY IS A VOCATIONAL EXPERT COMING TO MY HEARING?

 During an SSD hearing, the VE will consider your physical and mental limits, along with your work history and skills, to identify other jobs that you may be capable of doing.
 The VE will then give testimony regarding the number of such jobs that exist in the national economy.

-If the VE testifies that there are only a small number of jobs available in the national economy that you can perform, then this may support a finding that you should be paid benefits.
-However, if the VE says that there are a significant number of jobs that you can perform, this may support a finding that you will not get benefits.
+If the VE testifies there are only a small number of jobs available in the national economy that you can perform, then this testimony supports an award of benefits.
+However, if the VE says there are a significant number of jobs that you can perform, this may support a finding that you will not get benefits.

-It’s important to note that the ultimate decision regarding your benefits rests with the Judge, who will consider all of the evidence at the hearing before making a decision.
+It’s important to note that the ultimate decision regarding your benefits rests with the Judge.
+The judge should consider all of the evidence before making a decision.

 WHAT HAPPENS IF THE VE’S TESTIMONY IS NOT ACCURATE?